 Have you ever gone swimming/fishing/cruising?
 Sounds fun.

 Well, an estimated 19 million Americans have some sort of aquaphobia.
 Humans tend to fear many different things.
 People are terrified of things that you can do with ease.

-Try taking that tinfoil hat off your head.
-Just kidding I can’t tell you how many times I’ve been nervous before performing and after I get off stage people tell me how “comfortable I looked”.
+Take a deep breath, then try taking that tinfoil hat off your head.
+I can’t tell you how many times I’ve been nervous before performing and after I get off stage people tell me how “comfortable I looked”.